 While I love to problem solve, some Dyspraxics may find their concentration level isn’t high enough to focus or they struggle to solve a problem.
-By playing games they can learn to overcome problems within a game by trying to get a certain treasure or taking down a certain enemy.
-Seeing as in-game they have the visual prompt of the reward (for example a treasure high up on a ledge) it gives them something to aim for rather than an unknown outcome (For example, His/her light bulb has stopped working-how can they fix this?).
-With video games, they can build a foundation problem solving to work upon.
+By playing games the ability to overcome problems can be accomplished within a game by trying to get a certain treasure or taking down a certain enemy.
+Seeing as in-game they have the visual prompt of the reward (for example a treasure high up on a ledge) it gives something to aim for rather than an unknown outcome (For example, light bulb has stopped working-how can it be fixed?).
+With video games, a foundation of problem solving skills can be built and worked upon.

 Interaction with real people (practical):

 With modern technology, you can now easily play against or with other people across the globe.
-Many Dyspraxics feel shut off from the world however with video game multiplayer they have a chance to play alongside others and build up electronic friends, effectively giving them a social life with others who enjoy the same things/games as them.
-It is best you keep a close watch on children when they are online as I probably don’t need to explain the dangers of strangers and messages.
-There’s always invite a friend over to play on the same console though.
-(We gamers call it split-screen).
+Many Dyspraxics feel shut off from the world however with video game multiplayer there is a chance to play alongside others and build up friends, effectively creating a social life with others who enjoy the same things/games.
+It is best you keep a close watch on children when they are online as I don’t need to explain the dangers of strangers and messages.
+There’s always invite a friend over to play on the same console though. (commonly known as split-screen).
 Also, some games promote social activity, such as social media games/competitions and a game I think everyone is familiar with: Pokémon Go!
-(More on that game later, it deserves a whole chapter to itself)
+(More on that game later, it needs a whole chapter to itself)